đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 • "I never knew drawing could be so fun compared to engineering"

-• CD5 (Social Influence & Feedback): Cares more about value based, character friendships, and people they respect
+• CD5 (Social Influence & Feedback): Wants value based character friendships

 Cognitive Development:

-• Truth Compass: Sees truth as scientific, logical, rational, and context dependent—still not very meta-systemic or holistic but less ideological than before
+• Sees truth as not just scientific, logical, and rational, but emotional as well.
+Still not very meta-systemic or holistic.
+(Truth Compass)

-• Meta-Hexagon: Beginning to think in a meta manner about some things, especially self-improvement and rationality but mostly through defining frames and reflecting on them
+• Beginning to think in a meta manner about some things (Meta-hexagon)

 Social Development: